innoveit/react-native-ble-manager/README.md

 ```

 ### write(peripheralId, serviceUUID, characteristicUUID, data, maxByteSize)
-Write with response to the specified characteristic.
+Write with response to the specified characteristic, you need to call `retrieveServices` method before.
 Returns a `Promise` object.

 __Arguments__